 The bottom of the box displays some of the key features of the GTX 1050ti and the minimum system requirements.
 This card requires a minimum 300W power supply to adequately power the card and the rest of the components for the computer.

 Opening up the inside of the box you notice the GPU covered with some red bubble wrap and the nonlabelled driver CD.
 The card is not heavy but I suggest either providing another cardboard insert to prevent the GPU from sliding around in the box or adding a slit in the cardboard insert to place the end of the I/O bracket on the GPU.
-I suggest either labeling the driver cd or just to not include it overall.
+I suggest either labelling the driver cd or just to not include it overall.
 The most up-to-date drivers can be found on the Nvidia website.

 A Closer Look